dougEfresh/blog/consenus-breakdown.md

 ### A consensus breakdown.

-I'm having a discussion with my friend, Dylan, about bitcoin when he links me a video of Nassim's [black paper]().
+I'm having a discussion with my friend, Dylan, about bitcoin when he links me a video of Nassim's [black paper](https://www.youtube.com/watch?v=XeG0FzPxSh4).
 I respect Nassim very much and enjoy his book Black Swan.
 But his criticism of bitcoin are misguided.
 I propose an alternative criticism that suits his immense knowledge of maths and statistics.

 ---

 ## A Simple Contract

-Let's start by examining a simple futures contract between my above mention friend, Dylan.
+Let's start by creating a futures contract between me and my friend, Dylan.
 I will give him $40,000 now and on January 1st 2022 he'll give me one bitcoin.
-Simple enough right?
-But let's put on our lawyer hat on; this is some serous money we're talking about.
+Let's put on our lawyer hat on as this is some serous money we're talking about.
 We both want a non-ambitious contract.

 $40,000 is rather clear.
 To be more specific we both agree that this is notes issued by the U.S. Federal Reserve system, aka a U.S. Federal Note.